 Visioneering Technologies, Inc. ("VTI", "we", "us", "our" or the "Company") was incorporated as a Delaware corporation on October 23, 2008.
 Headquartered in Atlanta, Georgia, VTI is a medical device company that designs, manufactures, sells and distributes contact lenses.
-Our flagship product is the NaturalVue® (etafilcon A) Multifocal 1 Day Contact Lens for adults with Presbyopia (the progressive loss of ability to see near that occurs in middle age) and children with Myopia (nearsightedness).
-Within the United States ("US"), medical devices are regulated by the US Food and Drug Administration ("FDA"), under the Federal Food, Drug, and Cosmetic Act of 1938.
-We obtained FDA clearance for our NaturalVue contact lenses in late 2014 and received the CE Mark, as well as Australian Therapeutic Goods Administration ("TGA") approval in early 2018, enabling us to sell our contact lenses in the US, Europe, Australia and New Zealand.
-In 2019, we received approval to sell our contact lenses in Hong Kong and Singapore.
-In 2020, we received approval to sell our contact lenses in Canada.
+Our flagship product is the NaturalVue® (etafilcon A) Enhanced Multifocal 1 Day Contact Lens for adults with Presbyopia (the progressive loss of ability to see near that occurs in middle age) and children with Myopia (nearsightedness).
+Within the United States ("US"), medical devices are regulated by the U.S. Food and Drug Administration ("FDA"), under the Federal Food, Drug, and Cosmetic Act of 1938.
+We obtained FDA clearance for our NaturalVue contact lenses in late 2014 and received the CE Mark, as well as Australian Therapeutic Goods Administration ("TGA") approval in early 2018, enabling us to sell our contact lenses in the United States ("US"), Europe, Australia and New Zealand.
+We received approval to sell our contact lenses in Hong Kong and Singapore in 2019, in Canada in 2020, and in Malaysia in 2022.

 In March 2017, we completed our Initial Public Offering ("IPO") and associated listing on the Australian Stock Exchange ("ASX").
-The ASX uses an electronic system called CHESS for the clearance and settlement of trades on the ASX.
+The ASX uses an electronic system called the Clearing House Electronic Sub register System ("CHESS") for the clearance and settlement of trades on the ASX.
 The State of Delaware does not recognize the CHESS system of holding securities or electronic transfers of legal title to shares.
-To enable companies such as VTI to have their securities cleared and settled electronically through CHESS, depository instruments called CDIs are issued.
-CDIs are units of beneficial ownership in shares and are traded in a manner CHESS Depositary Nominees Pty Ltd which is a wholly owned subsidiary of the ASX, and is an approved general participant of ASX Settlement.
+To enable companies such as VTI to have their securities cleared and settled electronically through CHESS, depository instruments called CHESS Depositary Interests ("CDIs") are issued.
+CDIs are units of beneficial ownership in shares and are traded in a manner similar to shares of Australian companies listed on the ASX.
+The legal title to the shares is held by a depository, CHESS Depositary Nominees Pry Ltd. ("CDN"), which is a wholly-owned subsidiary of the ASX and is an approved general participant of ASX Settlement.

 We currently manage warehousing and distribution of our products through a contract with a Third-Party Logistics provider (the "3PL").
 The 3PL stores our inventory and ships it to our customers, which include major contact lens distributors ("Customers").
-These Customers generally have non-exclusive rights to market, promote, sell and distribute our products ("Products") within specified territories, provided that Products shall be sold only to permitted eye care professionals ("ECPs") and shipped only to ECPs or directly to a patient if specifically directed by the ECPs.
-As of June 30, 2021, VTI had entered into agreements with Customers in the US, Europe, Australia, New Zealand, Hong Kong, Singapore and Canada.
+These Customers generally have non-exclusive rights to market, promote, sell and distribute our products within specified territories, provided that products shall be sold only to permitted eye care professionals ("ECPs") and shipped only to ECPs or directly to a patient if specifically directed by the ECPs.
+As of June 30, 2023, VTI had entered into agreements with Customers in the US, Europe, Australia, New Zealand, Hong Kong, Singapore, Canada and Malaysia.